Heckler & Koch USP: Variants

 The USP was originally built around the .40 S&W cartridge, but a 9×19mm Parabellum was introduced at the same time.
 In May 1995, Heckler & Koch introduced a .45 ACP variant.
 The USP Compact series was introduced in 1996 and is available in 9 mm Parabellum, .40 S&W, .45 ACP, and, exclusively to the Compact model, .357 SIG.
 Other variants of the standard USP include the USP Tactical, USP Expert, USP Match, USP Elite and the standard sidearm of the German armed forces (Bundeswehr)—the P8.
 The USP Tactical .45 ACP variant is also in limited use by the Bundeswehr, designated as the P12.

-One of the unique features of the USP is the wide variety of the trigger styles available, which may be quickly swapped.
+One of the unique features of the USP is the interchangeable fire control systems available, which may be swapped allowing for conversion from one system to another.
 There are nine commercially available modifications (called "variants" by HK).

 By using a modular approach to the internal components, the control functions of the USP can be switched from the left to the right side of the pistol for left-handed shooters.
 The USP can also be converted from one type of trigger/firing mode to another.
 This includes combination of double-action and single-action (DA/SA) and double-action only (DAO) modes.

 The USP features various trigger modes and an ambidextrous magazine release lever protected by the trigger guard.
 Its stepped grip and tapered magazine facilitate quick reloading, aided by finger recesses for easy magazine removal.
 The 9 mm and .40 caliber USPs have polymer magazines reinforced with stainless steel, while the USP45 features all-metal magazines that drop free when the release is pressed.
 The USP lacks a magazine lockout, allowing firing with the magazine removed.
 An extended slide release lever allows operation without changing grip.